 In 2018, my husband and I relocated to London from the US with little more than our clothes, some small electronics, and a few personal items.
 Before the move, we were living in a fully furnished, 1,900 square foot house.
 Selling everything and starting over sounds romantic at first, but when you’re standing in the kitchen wondering how to sell a can opener, reality sets in quickly.

 The world loves to throw us curve balls, both good and bad.
 A new job opportunity or devastating breakup can leave us wondering how to start over in life.
 Oftentimes, it’s easier to leave everything behind than to drag your baggage (literally) into the next phase.

-Although we didn’t end up selling everything and starting over, we had approximately two months to massively downsize before making the trans-Atlantic flight to our 800 square foot flat.
+Although we didn’t end up selling everything and starting over, we had approximately two months to massively downsize and declutter before making the trans-Atlantic flight to our 800 square foot flat.
 Time was of the essence, but so was making money.
 After all, it’s easier to start fresh with some extra padding in your bank account.